 The railways have formed the backbone of the Canadian transportation system for well over a century.
 The Canadian railway system encompasses some 44,000 route-kilometres of track between the Atlantic and Pacific Oceans.

 Railway transportation continues to provide the most economical means of moving bulk commodities such as grain, coal, potash and petrochemicals over vast distances.
-Every year, the Canadian railway system moves over 330 million tonnes of freight to destinations throughout North America.
+Every year, the Canadian railway system moves almost 450 billion revenue tonne-kilometres of freight to destinations throughout North America.

 Railways in Canada

 Unlike the public roads, which are provided and maintained collectively by local, provincial and federal governments, a railway company is responsible for its own infrastructure.
 Canada's two principal carriers, Canadian National (CN) and Canadian Pacific (CP), own extensive domestic railway networks.